-Dale Coudert has been bringing people together for over 50 years.
-What started in her fabulous Manhattan living room in the early 1960s has evolved into the non-profit Coudert Institute today.
+has been bringing people together and facilitating dialogue on subjects that matter.
+What began in her fabulous Manhattan living room in the early 1960s, over time, evolved into the Palm Beach-based non-profit Coudert Institute of today!

 A Chicago native, Dale Coudert has long been lauded for her outstanding community leadership and her success in bringing competing voices together in dialogue.
 While she has amassed many academic and professional accomplishments, it is perhaps her commitment to advancing the possibilities of our shared humanity for which she is most admired.

 An alumnus of Northwestern University, Ms. Coudert’s professional journey has been rich with noteworthy roles including: serving as a Real Estate Broker with Cross and Brown Company in New York, specializing in Commercial and Investment Real Estate, a Broker with Brown Harris Stevens in Palm Beach, and as Director of Marketing for Lafer Management in New York, a hedge fund.
 Ms. Coudert additionally held the title of Director with Hospital Tak Company in Long Island.
 A lifelong learner, her academic experiences have also included studies at Harvard University and the University of Pennsylvania’s Wharton School of Business.